ningbit/ningbit.github.io/source/_posts/2013-06-12-8-bit-git-the-challenges-of-creating-a-git-based-game-part-one.markdown

     backup            = Contains "backup" of Bit Palace cursed_dungeon    = Princess is locked up in zip file

-Sample note from the Princess in .txt file accessible by running "cat" command in BASH
+Sample note from the Princess in .txt file accessible by running *cat* command in BASH

     Dear $User,